 - Willing to help with all tasks outlined in the ‘Young Ambassador Inpatient Unit Role Outline’

-This role is best suited to students completing their GCSE’s in summer 2017.
-That way you can gain experience before applying to university at the end of 2018 / start of 2019.
+This role is best suited to students completing their GCSE’s in summer 2018.
+That way you can gain experience before applying to university at the end of 2019 / start of 2020.
 However applications will be considered from students who have already completed their GCSE’s.
+You must be at least 16 years old to apply.

-Please note, this project is not appropriate for anyone who has experienced a close bereavement within the last two years.
+Please note, this project is unlikely to be appropriate for anyone who has experienced a close bereavement within the last two years.

 How to apply:

-We only have capacity to offer 2 or 3 placements in 2017-18 academic year so we will be shortlisting candidates and inviting them to attend an interview.
+We only have capacity to offer 2 placements in 2018-19 academic year so we will be shortlisting candidates and inviting them to attend an interview.

-Interviews will take place : w/c 31st July
+Interviews will take place : Wednesday 11th July

 Pre-placement training: tbc in summer holidays